-This Data Processing Agreement was last updated on May 13, 2021.
-A record of the previous version of the Data Processing Agreement can be found here.
+This Data Processing Agreement was last updated on April 14, 2022.
+The records of the previous version of the Data Processing Agreement can be found here:

 In the course of providing the Services to Customer pursuant to the Agreement, Aircall may Process Personal Data on behalf of Customer.
 This DPA reflects the parties’ agreement with regard to the Processing of Personal Data.